divnix/digga/doc/api-reference-home.md

 ## home.users
-HM users that can be deployed portably without a host.
+home-manager users that can be deployed portably to any host.

+These configurations must work on *all* supported systems.

+Generic Linux systems only support these portable home-manager configurations.
+They cannot be configured as hosts like NixOS or nix-darwin systems.

 *_Type_*: